 Bankruptcy in Michigan

 Our firm has helped over 9,000 individuals file for bankruptcy since we opened our practice.
 We have a deep understanding of the laws and regulations that pertain to bankruptcy and we can create a customized plan of action to represent you and your case.
 Please reach out now to retain our services if you are facing foreclosure or have been served an eviction notice.
-Working with the experienced attorneys at Detroit Bankruptcy Law will make all the difference in the outcome of your case.
+Working with the experienced attorneys at Kostopoulos Bankruptcy Law will make all the difference in the outcome of your case.